 Our Plants, Our History:

 Twenty years ago Pandra Williams started collecting native plant specimens on large woodland tracts under development in South Fulton County.
 By 2005, collection had turned into propagation as Williams saw a lack of native plants available for sale for homes and public spaces.
 In 2012 Williams and Jeff Killingsworth opened the Beech Hollow nursery in Lexington.
-With a trove of diverse regional genotype species in the prop beds, BHF has been able to establish and maintain a stable and growing catalog of seeds for future propagation.
+With a trove of regional genotypes in their propagation beds, BHF has established and maintained a growing catalog of plants for propagation..

 All our plants are grown using sustainable practices and all seeds and other plant material are collected ethically and with permission.
-We do not use neonicotinoids, or other ecology-disrupting chemicals.
+Additionally, we do not use neonicotinoids, or other ecology-disrupting chemicals.

 Founders and Owners, Mike & Pandra Williams

-The idea to form Beech Hollow Farm as a native plant nursery was originally inspired by an area of southwest Atlanta strewn with large boulders and peppered with native plant species known locally as Boat Rock.
-Popular with rock climbers, the area had been mostly spared the developer’s bulldozer blade until the Atlanta housing boom of the 1990’s and 2000’s.
-The Southeast Climber’s Coalition (SCC) established a small woodland climbing preserve in 2002, but the surrounding area was still subject to the whims of land developers.
-Mike and Pandra Williams, who were active members of the climbing community at the time, saw the destruction to native plant populations first hand and decided to take action.
-They began by working with developers to rescue plants, seeds, and bulbs before ground-disturbing activity began in an effort to preserve local genetic plant stock.
-This process proved to be troublesome, and begged a larger question: why aren’t these plants just growing everywhere? on roadsides ? in front yards?
-In flower beds?
-The answer proved to be lack of supply.
-There were few native plant nurseries in the Atlanta area, and many existing nurseries carried very few native species.
-Even the few native species available were grown from non-local genetic stock and thus did nothing to preserve Georgia’s rich biodiverse plant history.
+The idea to form Beech Hollow Farm as a native plant nursery was originally inspired by an area of southwest Atlanta.
+Strewn with large boulders and peppered with native plant species, this patch of ground is known locally as Boat Rock.
+Popular with rock climbers, the area had been spared the developer’s bulldozer blade until the Atlanta housing boom of the 1990’s and 2000’s.
+The Southeast Climber’s Coalition (SCC) established a small woodland climbing preserve in 2002.
+However, the surrounding area was still subject to the whims of land developers.
+Mike and Pandra Williams, who were active members of the climbing community at the time, saw the destruction of native plant populations first hand and decided to take action.